-It may surprise you to learn that keeping your teeth and gums health is pretty simple.
+It may surprise you to learn that keeping your teeth and gums healthy is pretty simple.
 In honour of Oral Health Month, our Winnipeg dentists provide 10 brushing, flossing and general dental maintenance tips that will help you maintain good dental health for life.

 Brush for two minutes, two times a day.

 Brush your teeth at least twice a day, ideally when you get up in the morning and again before bed.
 Each time you brush, do it for two minutes.

 Flossing removes debris from between your teeth that your toothbrush can't reach.
 Flossing your teeth every night before minimizes the risk of tooth decay between your teeth, and keeps your gums healthy.